 Great question.
 A logo is not a requirement to run a business.
 However, it will make your company appear professional, focused and will give the impression the CEO has a vision.
 The element of creativity means a lot to potential and existing customers.

 I am passionate about being a graphic designer in Edmonton.
 I would love to help you take personal or corporate branding to the next level.
 A logo that turns heads or customers can’t stop talking about is a winner.
 I am open to hearing more of your questions about this topic.
-We can discuss more on the phone or send me an email to get started.
+If you are looking for logo design in Edmonton, we can discuss more on the phone or send me an email to get started.